swcarpentry/git-novice/01-basics.md

 ---
 > ## Learning Objectives {.objectives}
 >
-> *   Understand the benefits of an automated version control system
+> *   Understand the benefits of an automated version control system.
-> *   Understand the basics of how Git works
+> *   Understand the basics of how Git works.

 We'll start by exploring how version control can be used to keep track of what one person did and when.